dan-fritchman/Thesis/content.md

 - A _circuit server_, which defines a set of circuit generator program endpoints, and exposes them via HTTP,
 - One or more _ML client_ programs.
 Each performs optimization on one or more of the circuit-server's generator endpoints.
 - The intervening gateway library, used by both client and server, is provided by `Discovery`.
-Centrally this defines a remote procedure call (RPC) style interface between client and server, and streamlined mechanisms for defining self-consistent client and server conversions between client and server programs.
+Centrally this defines a remote procedure call (RPC) style interface between client and server.

 ![cktgym](./fig/cktgym.png "CktGym Framework")